todbot/StripGrid/README.txt

 StripGrid an Arduino library for controlling RGB LED strips.

 StripGrid currently only works with HL1606-based strips.

-StripGrid depends on the Adafruit HL1606 library at: https://github.com/adafruit/HL1606-LED-Strip
+StripGrid's HL1606 code is based on the Adafruit HL1606 library: https://github.com/adafruit/HL1606-LED-Strip